oddbird/oddleventy/content/blog/2025/fluid-type.md

 }
 ```

-This comes with some accessibility risks
+Those numbers look a bit magical,
+because they are.
+Utopia asks us to start from a range of font sizes
+defined in `px` values,
+and then it does a conversion to `rem`
+by assuming that `1rem === 16px`.
+As long as that assumption hold true,
+the math above will scale our font
+from an `18px` minimum
+to a `20px` maximum.

+This is an assumption that developers often lean on,
-if we're not careful,
+even when we're not doing fluid math.
-so keep an eye on the warnings
-that Utopia provides.
-Or jump over to [fluid.style](https://fluid.style)
-to test the page-zoom capabilities
-of any fluid calculation.

-This utopian approach works pretty well,
+It's not an entirely reliable assumption,
+but it matches the default in most browsers,
+and things can feel pretty squishy
+if we don't do _some form_ of translation-to-pixels.
+How can we choose a font size
+using units that are entirely untethered from the display?
+What is `1rem` without a conversion?

+It's a reliable approach,
 but the more I play with it
 the more questions I have.
 So let's dig in,
 and see if there are improvements we can make.

+{% callout 'note' %}
+Fluid calculations with viewport units
+can cause accessibility issues
+if we're not careful.
+So keep an eye on the warnings
+that Utopia provides,
+or jump over to [fluid.style](https://fluid.style)
+to test the page-zoom capabilities
+of any fluid calculation.
+{% endcallout %}

 ## What's the purpose of a font-size preference?